-- Place the external temperature sensor in a location shielded from rain.
-Water may affect the accuracy of the temperature readings. - Place the sensor in the shade.
-The black rubber casing on the sensor heats up in direct sunlight.
-This can cause erroneous temperature readings and/or damage to the sensor. - Suspend the sensor in the air.
+- Place the external temperature sensor in a location that is protected from sun and rain, or use the optional Radiation Shield.
+The black plastic end cap on the sensor heats up in direct sunlight.
+This can cause erroneous temperature readings and/or damage to the sensor.
+Also, water may affect the accuracy of the temperature readings. - Suspend the sensor in the air.
 Contact with other objects could cause false temperature readings. - Place the sensor under an eave on your house or building.
 To shield the sensor from the sun, place it on the north side in the Northern Hemisphere, south side in the Southern Hemisphere.